 Erin is a writer and content creator from Georgia, United States.
 She loves coffee, books, and puppies.

-Most people have heard the Christmas story at least once in their life, while many have heard it annually.
-However, because the story has been retold over a long period of time, it has not always been accurately portrayed.
+Most people have heard the Christmas story at least once in their life, while many hear it annually.
+However, because the story has been told and retold over a long period of time, it has not always been accurately portrayed.
 Learn about assumptions that have been made concerning the birth of Christ and how these contrast with scripture passages from the Bible.

 Several times, when the Christmas story is told, it's mentioned that Mary rode on a donkey to Bethlehem.
 This is also a popular scene depicted in pictures, showing Joseph on foot guiding the animal and a very pregnant Mary riding during the arduous journey.

 This particular detail is not mentioned in the Bible anywhere.
 It seems unlikely that a woman with a child would ride a donkey to travel many miles as it would probably be quite a bumpy ride.
 She could have ridden on some sort of wagon, but her form of transportation is unknown.
-Apparently, this is not an important detail as it merely mentions that she traveled with Joseph from Nazareth to Bethlehem (Luke 2:4, 5).
+Apparently, this is not an important detail, as the Bible merely mentions that she traveled with Joseph from Nazareth to Bethlehem (Luke 2:4, 5).

 Some accounts mention Joseph asking the innkeeper if they could stay under his roof.
-He then apparently tells them that there is no room for them and then offers his stable for their use.
-Then Mary and Joseph are surrounded by docile animals during Jesus' lowly birth.
+He then apparently tells him that there is no room for them and then offers his stable for their use instead.
+Then, Mary and Joseph are surrounded by docile animals during Jesus' lowly birth.

 Many Christmas carols and oral stories of the Nativity mention that a host of angels sang to the shepherds after they told them about Jesus' birth.
 Although, surprisingly, this detail is left out of the scriptures (Luke 2:8–15).
 It only describes them telling the shepherds the good news that God's Son would be born.
 It does mention that the angels praised God, but this does not mean they glorified Him through music.
 They could have simply revered Him with their words as they proclaimed, "Glory to God in the highest heaven, and on earth peace to those on whom his favor rests."
 (Luke 2:14).

-Various aspects concerning the wise men are misconstrued throughout movies, nativity scenes, and throughout the American culture.
+Various aspects concerning the wise men are misconstrued in movies, nativity scenes, and throughout the American culture.
 First of all, there weren't necessarily three wise men.
-The number was merely assumed, because of the three gifts given to baby Jesus: gold, frankincense, and myrrh (Matthew 2:11).
+The number was merely assumed because of the three gifts given to baby Jesus—gold, frankincense, and myrrh (Matthew 2:11).

 In addition, the wise men did not visit Mary, Joseph, and the babe in Bethlehem; they came much later after the shepherds.
-There is not any mention of the wise men in Luke 2:15-20.
-Also, Matthew 2:1, 2 explains that the Magi didn't even start on their journey to search for the Savior until after Christ's birth: "After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
-We saw his star when it rose and have come to worship him.”"
-Matthew 2:9-12 expresses that the wise man visited the family at their house in Egypt (where Joseph and Mary fled to escape King Herod).
-This was likely at least one year, but could have been up to 2 years after Jesus' birth.
+There is not any mention of the wise men in Luke 2:15–20.
+Also, Matthew 2:1, 2 explains that the Magi didn't even start on their journey to search for the Savior until after Christ's birth: "After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, 'Where is the one who has been born king of the Jews?
+We saw his star when it rose and have come to worship him.'"

 It's Important to Know What You're Celebrating

-I hope this has enlightened you concerning one or all aspects that were covered concerning Jesus' birth.
+I hope this article has helped clear up some of the inconsistencies between the version of Jesus' birth concerning Jesus' birth.
 Knowing the facts and details about this story is important.
 What is even more significant is understanding that Christmas is a celebration of the birth of God's Son.
 If you have any questions, comments, disagreements, or amens, please feel free to comment below.
 Thanks for reading; have a very Merry Christmas and a blessed New Year!

 Erin Bower (author) from Georgia on January 12, 2012: